All-NBA Team

 The All-NBA Team is an annual National Basketball Association (NBA) honor bestowed on the best players in the league following every NBA season.
 The voting is conducted by a global panel of sportswriters and broadcasters.
 The team has been selected in every season of the league's existence, dating back to its inaugural season in 1946.
 The All-NBA Team originally had two teams, but since 1988 it is typically composed of three five-man lineups—a first, second, and third team.

-Since 1956, voters have selected two guards, two forwards, and one center for each team.
+From 1956 through 2023, voters selected two guards, two forwards, and one center for each team.
 This contrasts with the voting for starters of the NBA All-Star Game, which has chosen two backcourt and three frontcourt players since 2013.
 The NBA's sister league, the Women's National Basketball Association (WNBA), announced late in its 2022 season that it was changing the composition of its All-WNBA Teams from the All-NBA format to a "positionless" format in which members are selected without regard to position.
+Starting with the 2023–24 season, coinciding with the start of a new collective bargaining agreement (CBA) between the NBA and its players' union, the NBA adopted the WNBA's "positionless" format for All-NBA team composition—which the NBA had originally used before adopting a positional model in 1955–56.
 NBA players receive five points for a first team vote, three points for a second team vote, and one point for a third team vote.
-The players with the highest point totals at their respective positions make the first team, with the next highest making the second team and so forth.
+Starting in 2023–24, the five highest point totals regardless of position make up the first team, with the second and third teams following.
+During the positional era, the players with the highest point totals at each position made the first team, with the next highest making the second team and so forth.
 On one occasion, six players were placed on a team, when Bob Davies and Dolph Schayes tied for the first team in 1952; the second team remained at five.